Leoocast/horde-game/docs/goblin_cards.md

 ## Siege-Gang Commander

 - Its entry effect creates three Goblin tokens.
-- Activated sacrifice damage remains pending a Horde activation policy.
+- Its activated sacrifice damage is modeled but is not invoked in matches because the Horde has no generic activation policy.

 ## Goblin Rabblemaster